GaloisInc/mir-json/doc/dev/rust-upgrade.md

     upgrade to a certain Rust version.
 If there are any of these, check if they can be safely removed, and if so, remove and commit.

-13. Bump schema version and update changelogs.
+13. Bump schema version, update changelogs, and update submodules.

     In `mir-json`, bump the schema version in `src/schema_ver.rs` and `doc/mir-json-schema.ts`.
 Make changes to `doc/mir-json-schema.ts` to